 In the early stages of learning to write, your child will like to experiment, making marks on paper with a variety of writing tools such as brushes, pens, pencils and felt-tip markers.
 They will often include drawings with their writing.
 Sometimes you will write for them.
 It is a good idea at this stage to use lower-case letters when you write for your child, introducing capitals only for names.
-(Please refer to the letter formation pages at the back of this booklet)

-Ways you can support your children at home: other things to do at home
+Vays you can support your children at home: other things to do at home